Working for a small business

 Starting your career within a small business can be a positive move for graduates.

-Anna agrees that 'a huge benefit to working for an SME is the opportunity to get exposure to lots of different areas of the business.
-Being hands-on in a small team helps you to gain confidence, skills and experience quickly, all of which are fundamental to your personal and professional growth.'
+Anna agrees that 'a huge benefit to working for an SME is the opportunity to get exposure to different areas of the business.
+Being hands-on in a small team helps you gain confidence, skills and experience quickly, which are fundamental to your personal and professional growth.'

-Getting stuck in and handling big projects will make you feel like you're making a genuine contribution to the business.
-Working within a small business, it's also easier to see how what you're doing is contributing to the company's success.
+Getting stuck in and handling big projects will make you feel like you are genuinely contributing to the business.
+Working within a small business, it's also easier to see how your actions contribute to the company's success.

 Is working for a small business right for me?

-If you like the idea of working in a small team, having to be flexible and adaptable and being more visible in the workplace, then the SME route may be for you.
+If you like the idea of working in a small team, being flexible and adaptable, and being more visible in the workplace, then the SME route may be for you.

 You'll also require resilience, initiative and the ability to self-motivate.

-While there are lots of advantages to working for a small business, it's only fair to point out that there are also some drawbacks.
-For example, while it's likely you'll have more flexibility in your role at a small business, your growth may be limited.
+While there are many advantages to working for a small business, it's only fair to point out that there are also some drawbacks.
+For example, while you'll likely have more flexibility in your role at a small business, your growth may be limited.

-Training opportunities may be restricted due to funding, opportunities for promotion may be slim - teams are usually small leading to bottleneck situations and starting salaries and employee benefits are often not as enticing as those at big organisations.
+Training opportunities may be restricted due to funding, and opportunities for promotion may be slim.
+Teams are usually small, leading to bottleneck situations, and starting salaries and employee benefits are often not as enticing as those at big organisations.

-Often at a small business you'll be required to turn your hand to different functions as required.
+Often, at a small business, you'll be required to turn your hand to different functions as needed.
 This can sometimes mean forfeiting specialising and working in a particular area of interest, as you're needed across the business.

-Not having the opportunity to work within a larger team, with a variety of people is another potential pitfall.
-It's likely you'll also encounter these pros and cons if you go self-employed.
+Another potential pitfall is not having the opportunity to work within a larger team and interact with various people.
+You'll likely also encounter these pros and cons if you become self-employed.

-If you're still wondering whether working for an SME is right for you think about what you're looking for in a graduate role, and the environment in which you'd like to work.
-'Start by thinking about what experience and skills you're looking to gain,' suggests Anna.
+If you're still wondering whether working for an SME is right for you, consider what you're looking for in a graduate role and the environment in which you'd like to work.
+'Start by thinking about what experience and skills you want to gain,' suggests Anna.
 'Then think about what you value and what's important to you.
 Do your research.
-Ask yourself: does this organisation's values align closely to mine?'
+Ask yourself: do this organisation's values align closely with mine?'

-Look at the company website and any social media pages, as well as any reviews from current or previous employees.
-Also consider whether you have the self-motivation and drive to create your own career development pathway, whether the business you are considering has a culture you would feel at home in and whether the vision, mission and objectives of the business aligns with your career aspirations.
+Look at the company website, social media pages, and reviews from current or previous employees.
+Also, consider whether you have the self-motivation and drive to create your career development pathway, whether the business has a culture you would feel at home in, and whether the business's vision, mission, and objectives align with your career aspirations.

 Should I consider working for a start-up?